 Caravan in the Lodi area to look for Sandhill Cranes, swans, geese, ducks, and other fine feathered friends!
 No birding experience needed; just come and enjoy the group and the scenery.
 We'll caravan to prime locations including Consumnes River Preserve and Woodbridge Ecological Reserve.
 One highlight of the day will be the magnificent "fly-in" at dusk, where we will be guided by CA Department of Fish and Wildlife staff to an area not open to the public where the Sandhill Cranes fly in to roost.

 Bring lunch and snacks, warm clothes, thermos with hot beverage, binoculars if you have them, chair if you like to sit.

 You will need a California Land Pass to access the restricted area ($6 per person).
-The trip leaders will secure the Pass once you have registered and paid the fee.
+The trip leaders have secured the Land Passes.

 The Crane Tours sell out.
 Please do not sign up then fail to show up, you will have deprived someone of a very unique opportunity.